-This density of information not only makes video exponentially more engaging, it’s tailor-made for our modern busy world where the average attention span is 8 seconds.
+This density of information not only makes video exponentially more engaging, but it’s also tailor-made for our modern busy world where the average attention span is 8 seconds.

 These facts are leading to some big shifts in how the entire global media industry is treating content.
 Big companies are betting huge on the “Pivot to Video” and those who don’t follow along—in a savvy way—will be left behind.